How to master known and unexpected pitfalls. So that fitness, a balanced diet and mindfulness don't fall by the wayside.

 Working from home leads to the boundaries between work, family and personal life getting blurred.
 Our easy-to-follow tips on exercise, nutrition and mindfulness will help you find a healthy basis for how you spend the time working from home.

 In the Helsana Coach app, you’ll find balanced recipe ideas, inspiration for getting active and tips on boosting your mindfulness.

-Your radius of movement is limited.
-How you can still avoid a stiff neck and remain physically fit.
+How you can avoid getting a stiff neck and remain physically fit.

 Setting up an ergonomic workplace at home is a challenge, but it’s important to do the best you can.

 In spite of your best efforts, the ergonomic conditions may not be ideal.
 It’s therefore essential to take regular breaks to move around.
 Change your sitting position and stand up regularly, for example when you’re talking on the phone.
 You will find preventive exercises in the Helsana Coach app under "Mobility" and exercises to relieve tension under "Relaxation".

 Regularly do strength exercises.
 You can find examples in the Helsana Coach app or on YouTube, for many of which you don't need any additional equipment.
 Make sure that you do the exercises correctly, for example by watching yourself in a mirror, and don't exercise just one side of your body.
 If you need company: arrange a fitness video call with your friends or family members.

 On your break, go for a jog or take the bike out for a spin.
 You can also do endurance training wherever you are indoors.
 Use the stairs or a skipping rope, or dance around the living room.
 The Helsana Coach app has various options for you under “Endurance”.

 When you work in your home office, you go outside less often.
 It’s therefore important to regularly air the rooms.
 Take a break or make a call from the balcony or while standing in front of an open window.

 What you should remember if you want to stay productive when working from home.